the-white-sox/css-parser/README.md

 ## CSS Grammar

-Due to provided time constraints, this project utilizes a modified CSS grammar that can be found in [GRAMMAR.md](./GRAMMAR.md).
+Due to provided time constraints, this project utilizes a simplified CSS grammar that can be found in [GRAMMAR.md](./GRAMMAR.md).

 ## Build